Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Results and Discussion

-Fig. \ref{fig:2} shows how the mean per-pulse neutralization probability, $\bar{P}_{\mathrm{kill}}$ , varies with the damage threshold $E_{th}$.
-The solid curve represents the theoretical prediction based on the log-normal energy distribution, while the dashed curve shows MC results.
-It can be seen that analytical predictions closely match Monte Carlo simulations across all thresholds, confirming the accuracy of the log-normal approximation.
-At low thresholds ($E_{th}$ \textasciitilde{}$10^{-3}$ - $10^{-2}$ J), representative of lightly shielded commercial UAVs, the neutralization probability remains high and relatively stable, indicating that most pulses deliver enough energy to exceed the disruption criterion.
-As $E_{th}$ increases, $\bar{P}_{\mathrm{kill}}$ falls steeply, reflecting the diminishing likelihood of a single pulse exceeding the higher damage requirement.
-For hardened platforms ($E_{th}\geq10^{-1}$J), the kill probability approaches zero, indicating that individual pulses are ineffective against resilient electronics
+Fig.~\ref{fig:2} shows how the mean per-pulse engagement-effectiveness probability, \(\bar{P}_{\mathrm{kill}}\), varies with the effective susceptibility threshold \(E_{\mathrm{th}}\).
+The solid curve represents the analytical prediction based on the log-normal energy distribution, while the dashed curve shows MC results.
+The analytical predictions closely match the Monte Carlo simulations across all thresholds, confirming the internal consistency of the log-normal approximation under the adopted assumptions.
+At low thresholds (\(E_{\mathrm{th}}\sim10^{-3}\)--\(10^{-2}\,\mathrm{J}\)), representative of lightly shielded commercial UAVs, the engagement-effectiveness probability remains high and relatively stable.
+As \(E_{\mathrm{th}}\) increases, \(\bar{P}_{\mathrm{kill}}\) falls steeply, reflecting the diminishing likelihood of a single pulse producing a strong exposure response.
+For hardened platforms (\(E_{\mathrm{th}}\geq10^{-1}\,\mathrm{J}\)), the per-pulse engagement-effectiveness probability approaches zero, indicating that individual pulses are unlikely to be effective against resilient electronics under the adopted assumptions.